CWolfs/ConverseTek/docs/faq.md

 ![Conversation Empty Node](./images/conversation-empty-node.png)

 An empty node is not actually empty, it just has no dialog text associated with it.
 Battletech uses these mainly as conditional check points, or gateways to larger branches of dialog.
 ConverseTek _v0.1.0_ does not support editing **actions** or **conditions**.
-In later versions you'll be able to select these nodes and add/remove the actions and conditions.
+In later versions you'll be able to select any node and add/remove actions and conditions.

 Action and condition icons will be added to the dialog nodes to better indicate which nodes have actions and dialogs.